By Bobby Shriver

 In addition to the basics of food and shelter, children also need stability, consistency, and emotional care in order to thrive.
-Typically, at a young age, children form an emotional attachment with their caregivers and this has an influence on their development.
+Typically, at a young age, children form an emotional attachment with their caregivers, and this has an influence on their development.
 The most important emotional attachment for a child is usually their parents.
 Children learn from their parents how to behave, how to function in life, and how to form other healthy relationships.
 When children grow up in unstable environments, it can disrupt normal development and lead to difficulties, such as mental health conditions.

 The most important emotional attachment for a child is usually their parents.
 Children learn from their parents how to behave, how to function in life, and how to form other healthy relationships.

-Effects of Alcoholic Parents
+The Effects of Growing Up with Alcoholic Parents

 One environment that can be challenging for children is a home in which one or both caregivers struggle with alcoholism.
 The characteristics of alcoholism can interfere with a person’s typical parenting abilities.
-They may have an unusual schedule that leads to instability in the child’s life and they may not be able to provide consistent care.
+They may have an unusual schedule that leads to instability in the child’s life, and they may not be able to provide consistent care.
 They may act in unusual or harmful ways towards the child, including making hurtful statements or becoming violent while under the influence.
 Further, the parents may not be emotionally available, and therefore, the child is not able to have their emotional needs met.

 Traumatic Effects on Children